A Brief Overview of English Grammar

 important – more important – the most important.

 Adjectives have a number of suffixes that signal that the word is an adjective.
-Some adjective suffixes are:
+For example:

 -ful: useful, beautiful;